ncbi/HYDROID/examples/example1/pred_s1_prep_pdb.md

-# Step 1: Preparing a PDB file with hydrogen atoms
+# Stage 1: Preparing a PDB file with hydrogen atoms

 For this example we use a PDB file of a homology model of nucleosome, which corresponds to the one analyzed experimentally, ([scCSE4_601TA_nucl.pdb](data/structures/scCSE4_601TA_nucl.pdb)).
 The model was build based on an experimental X-ray template (PDBid [3LZ0](http://www.rcsb.org/pdb/explore.do?structureId=3lz0)).